TSLarson/presentations/PITCHME.md

 ## Relationship Management

 #### Your ability to use your awareness of your own emotions and those of others to manage interactions successfully

+#HSLIDE

+#### What you might have heard...

+ 1. When Miss Vanjie doesn't see eye to eye with someone, she makes it apparent that it's not worth developing the relationship.
+ 2. Miss Vanjie can get over-excited when meeting new people and it causes them to pull back from her.
+It makes it hard for them to connect with her.
+ 3. Miss Vanjie often minimizes her pair's point of view and often comes off as blunt, particularly with new people on the team.

+#HSLIDE

+#### Strategies to improve

+ 1. Say "please", "thank you", and "I'm sorry"
+ 2. Build trust
+ 3. Have an "open door" policy (take feedback well!)

+#HSLIDE

+#HSLIDE